Why wind triggers bass

 Strike King KVD 1.5

-Deflects off cover like nothing else β the go-to shallow crank.
+Deflects off cover like nothing else — the go-to shallow crank.

-Shallow wood and rock β make it deflect off cover.
+Shallow wood and rock — make it deflect off cover.

-As an Amazon Associate we earn from qualifying purchases β at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.

 Alternative Options